RedTurtle/collective.navigationtoggle/README.txt

 ====

 * Give a Plone (or at least ZMI) UI for non-developer users, for TTW configuration
-* Need more love for being more compatible with Plone 4 Sunburst Theme
 * A clean uninstall GS step
 * Make all this a jQuery plugin